 Ingredients

-- Russet potatoes: these potatoes are the best for making fries because they are sturdy (compared to a softer potato) and high in starch, which gives you a crispier texture.
-Russet potatoes are also called baking potatoes.
+- Russet potatoes: These potatoes are the best for making fries because they have lower water content and are high in starch, which gives you a crispier texture and helps the fries hold together.
+You can use other potatoes as well, but keep in mind they may be softer.

-- Garlic: fresh, minced garlic is the best.
-If you're in a pinch, you could also use powdered garlic here.
+- Garlic: Fresh, minced garlic is the best.
+If you're in a pinch, you could also use powdered garlic for this recipe.

 The hardest part (and I say that lightly!) of this recipe is cutting the potatoes.
 Once the potatoes are cut, you'll toss with the herbs and spices and bake.
 That's it!

 Thoroughly wash your potatoes and leave the skin on.
-Cut into "disks" either using a knife, or with a mandoline set to 6mm.
+Cut into "disks" either using a knife, or with a mandoline set to 6-7mm.

 Drizzle with olive oil, garlic, herbs and spices.

-Toss to combine and spread the garlic rosemary fries evenly on a baking sheet (you might need 2 sheets to give them room).
+Toss to combine and spread the fries evenly on a baking sheet (you might need to use 2 sheets to give the fries enough room to spread out).

 Make sure your fries have "room to breathe" on the baking sheet and are in one layer.
 This will allow them to get as crispy as possible.
-While they're baking, keep a close eye as they will burn quickly!
+If you're making thin, matchstick fries, keep an eye on them at the end of the baking time: they can burn quickly!

 Equipment